Bomo2/UwULogs_Icecrown/README.md

 1. Enable or disable the addon using the checkbox in the Interface Options.
 2. Use the search box to enter a player's name.
-3. View real-time ranking, percentile, and spec icon on mouseover.
+3. View ranking, percentile, and max DPS by mouseover a player.

 ## Installation